MicrosoftDocs/ai-builder/ai-builder-docs/prediction-training-report.md

 ## Errors

 When an error occurs, you can't continue until you resolve this error.
-These are error messages that may occur:
+Here are some error messages that may occur:

 - *The model needs at least **\<ThresholdValue>** records to train. **\<EntityName>** has only **\<ActualValue>** records.
 Add data or select another entity.*